Higher Standards Tutorial, Inc.

 What should I look for in an SAT/ACT prep course?

 In addition to price, schedule and location, there are several other factors to consider.
 The number of course hours is more important than the number of class dates.
 The instructor should spend the vast majority of class time teaching, not testing.
 Actual SAT and ACT questions should be incorporated throughout the course, and an avenue for making up missed classes is a definite plus.
 Since no course can guarantee that every student will reach his/her target scores the first time out, look for a guarantee allowing students to retake the course should they fail to achieve a significant increase.
-Most importantly, find out about the experience and track record of the instructor; it is irrelevant how many years the company itself has been in business or what the company claims it's average score increase to be if those factors do not apply to the specific instructor with whom the student will be working.
+An in-person option for class attendance is ideal, as students are much more likely to be alert and present when in a live class setting.
+Most importantly, find out about the experience and track record of the instructor; it is irrelevant how many years the company itself has been in business or what the company claims its average score increase to be if those factors do not apply to the specific instructor with whom the student will be working.
 If possible, observe the instructor teaching -- if a student likes the teacher’s style and feels the instructor is knowledgable and effective, that student is more likely to learn.

 How do the SAT and ACT differ?

-Unlike the SAT, the ACT has a Science Reasoning section; most of the questions in that section do not require actual science knowledge but, rather, the skill to quickly location information in charts, graphs and descriptions of experiments and theories -- this skill is also useful for some types of Math and Reading questions on the SAT.
+Unlike the SAT, the ACT has a Science Reasoning section; most of the questions in that section do not require actual science knowledge but, rather, the skill to quickly location information in charts, graphs and descriptions of experiments and theories -- this skill is also very useful for some types of Math and Reading questions on the SAT and other sections of the ACT (note that, as of mid-2025, the Science Reasoning section has become optional; it is no longer a required section).
 The SAT, unlike the ACT, includes some math questions that are not multiple-choice but rather free-response.
 The ACT allows less time per question than does the SAT; however, the SAT provides a math facts-and-equations box while the ACT does not.
 The SAT no longer has an Essay section, while the ACT currently still includes an optional essay section at the end of the test.
-As of January 2024, the SAT will be presented to most students in digital format, i.e. on computers, tablets and iPads), while for most students the ACT remains a pencil-and-paper test.
-The reality, however, is that two exams have far more in common, which is why Higher Standards simultaneously prepares for both tests.
+As of January 2024, the SAT will be presented to most students in digital format (i.e. on computers, tablets and iPads); as of mid-2025, the ACT will be offering both a paper-and-pencil and a digital version of the exam.
+The reality, however, is that the two exams have far more in common, which is why Higher Standards simultaneously prepares for both tests.
 For example, both exams have four short-answer sections, math concepts on both exams range from General Math through Trigonometry, and both exams have similar grammar correction and reading comprehension questions.
 Most of the facts and strategies that are applicable for one test are also applicable for the other, so training for one test can be expected to further improve one's skills on the other.
 Depending upon their strengths and weaknesses, some students may do slightly better on one test than on the other, but neither exam is inherently more difficult.
 We strongly encourage students to take both exams at the end of the course, as students are often surprised by which test emerges as their stronger test once they have completed their training.

 What are the GPA and test requirements for the Florida Bright Futures scholarships...and should I still apply for the scholarships if I plan to attend an out-of-state school?